AndrewGuerrero/ng-caryll/content/effective_cpp.md

 eat(s); // error, a Student isn't a Person
 ```

-Rules of `private` inheritance
+Rules of `private` inheritance:

-- Compilers generally do not convert a derived `class` object into a base `class` object
+- Compilers generally do not convert a derived `class` object into a base `class` object.
 - Members inherited from a `private` base `class` become `private` members of the derived `class`
   no matter what.
 - `private` inheritance means *is-implemented-in-terms-of*.